Nutrients required for effective immune system function

 It has been a few months since I wrote to you about the coronavirus situation and I wanted to send an encouraging update on my thoughts and findings.

-There is no cure.
-There is no vaccine.
-But there are things we can do to take better care of ourselves and be as healthy as possible.
+While there is no cure, there are things we can do to take better care of ourselves and be as healthy as possible.

 Focusing on self-care, including proper nutrition, exercise, sleep, and stress management, will go a long way to supporting your health as much as you can during the pandemic.

 In this article, I will highlight the key nutrients that impact our immune cell function.